EDM115/workspace-hash/README.md

 > [!TIP]
 > Make sure that the `packages` field in your `pnpm-workspace.yaml` file is set up correctly, as `monorepo-hash` will use it to find your workspaces.
 Globs are supported.
 > `monorepo-hash` will also use the `workspace:` field in your `package.json` files to detect transitive dependencies.
-> Finally, it will generate `.hash` files that you would need to keep in your VCS in order for it to be efficient (ex : to be reused in your CI).
+> Finally, it will generate a `.hash` file at the root of your repository containing the hashes of each workspace.
+Keep it in your VCS so it can be reused in your CI.

 ### Get help
 ```bash